willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 # Discussion

-We developed an integral projection model for 31 tree species linking growth, survival, and recruitment to stand level $\lambda$ in order to assess the sensitivity of $\lambda$ to climate and competition.
+We developed an Integral Projection Model for 31 tree species in order to evaluate the sensitivity of $\lambda$ to climate and competition.
-Our model advances previous analysis of tree species performance by (i) explicitly incorporating climate and competition effects in the recruitment model, (ii) distinguishing between conspecific and heterospecific competition, while (iii) tracking model's uncertainty at both the individual and plot levels.
+Our model advances previous analysis of tree species performance by (i) explicitly incorporating climate and competition effects in the recruitment model, (ii) distinguishing between conspecific and heterospecific competition, while (iii) tracking uncertainty at all levels of organization.
 Moreover, we designed a modular approach that is easily extendable to include any of the over 200 available species in the dataset and additional covariates influencing each demographic rate.

 The results reveal that, for all species, adding climate and competition covariates enhances the predictability of all demographic components in comparison to a simple random effect model without covariates.